The first rule for any investor is to diversify their portfolio. Even if you are just starting out, the websites you build are your portfolio.

 - Ben at AuthorityIncome

 These are just a few marketers out there that have actually published their success stories about their earnings with Media.net.
 There’s plenty of marketers out there using this ad platform having great success and just not talking about it.
 If you are in a niche that will fall within Media.net’s advertising policies, it’s worth looking as a replacement for Adsense even if you are currently using Adsense today.

-If you are in a niche that has products in the Amazon Associates program, Media.net can make an excellent compliment to that revenue source as Media.net ads seem to do the best when in a niche that has lots of buyer intent keywords.
+If you are in a niche that has products in the Amazon Associates program, Media.net can make an excellent complement to that revenue source, as Media.net ads seem to do the best when in a niche that has lots of buyer intent keywords.

 Overall, Media.net is one of the better ad platforms out there today and should be given careful consideration as a potential replacement for Adsense, even if you have an active and approved Adsense account.

 Are you interested in seeing if Media.net is a good fit for your website?
 You can apply to Media.net here!Apply to Media.net here!

 Monumetric is formerly known as “The Blogger Network.”
 It’s an ad network that’s similar to Adsense and Media.net, but just structured differently in terms of how they measure success and pay publishers.